jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 **For the GUI** (all platforms)

 Any settings made using the graphical interface will be stored in the `Jamulusserver.ini` file.
-(Do **not** edit this file by hand!.)
+(Do **not** edit this file by hand!)
 However, some options are not available in the GUI and need to be set using the command line.
 For more information, see [Servers on the desktop](#servers-on-the-desktop).

 ---